mikkokupsu/mkupsu/notes/csa_pro/identity.md

 #### AWS Managed Microsoft AD

 Standalone or joined repository.
-Trust between on premesis AD.
+Trust between on premis AD.
 Users defined in two places.
 Deployed to your VPC.
 Seamlessly Domain Join EC2 instance.
 Integrations: RDS, AWS Workspaces, AWS SSO.
 Multi-AZ depoloyment.
 Supports two-way Forest trust.

-Connection to on premesis needs Direct Connection or VPN.
+Connection to on premis needs Direct Connection or VPN.

 Replication needs a self managed Microsoft AD on VPC and two-way forest trust between replica and AWS Managed Microsoft AD.

 #### AD Connector

-Proxy to on premesis AD.
-Users defined only on premesis.
+Proxy to on premis AD.
+Users defined only on premis.
 No caching.
 Requires also Direct Connection or VPN.

 #### Simple AD

-AD-compatible managed directory service which can't be join with on premesis AD.
+AD-compatible managed directory service which can't be join with on premis AD.

 ### AWS Organizations